Blade shearing: Sport

 In blade shearing competitions, the competitors are not only judged on how fast they can shear but also how tidily they shear.
 International blade shearing rules stipulate that the sheep must have an even finish of 5-15mm of wool and shearers will be penalised for any skin cuts or any wool that is too short or too long.
 Shearers are also judged as they shear for any time they cut the wool twice, this is called a second cut.
 Shearers can also be penalized for rough handling of the sheep or allowing the sheep to escape their control during shearing.

 Blade shearing as a sport has been through some ups and downs since the 1980s but in the last 2 or three years, it has increased in popularity.
 In the last 30 years many blade shearing competitions have been discontinued but now, with a resurgence of interest, the number of blade shearing competitions seems to be increasing.
 There were only 3 blade shearing competitions in Australia 25 years ago but that number has recently increased to at least 19 in 2019.
-In the UK this year a show was created specifically for blade shearing and to promote the blade shearing circuit in the UK.
-This month (October 2016) the Boort show held a blade shearing competition with $3000 for first place, the largest prize for a blade shearing event in the world.
+In 2016, a show was created specifically for blade shearing and to promote the blade shearing circuit in the UK.
+In October 2016, the Boort show held a blade shearing competition with $3000 for first place, the largest prize for a blade shearing event in the world.